StephanLuis/input-duration/README.md

     <a href="https://github.com/StephanLuis/input-duration/issues">Request Feature</a>
   </p>
   </div>
   Ok, what about mobile??
-Yep, ChronlyHMS works on all popular operating system / browser combinations.
+Yep, input-duration works on all popular operating system / browser combinations.
 <br/>
 </div>
 <br/>